starit/cast-notes-testing-app/web/README.md

-# AttestCaster App
+# CastNotes App

-This repo is the front end of AttestCaster App.
+This repo is the front end of CastNotes App.

-AttestCaster is a simple solution for issuing and managing attestations in the form of a client application for Farcaster, the leading decentralised social network protocol in the world.
+CastNotes is a simple solution for issuing and managing attestations in the form of a client application for Farcaster, the leading decentralised social network protocol in the world.

 By building this solution in the form of a Farcaster client, users will be able to: